amacati/dextgen/mujoco_install.md

 ```$ echo 'export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libGLEW.so' >> ~/.bashrc```

+>**Note**: Depending on the installed version, it may also be required to **remove** this line.
+If you get an error with this line in your bashrc, try removing it.

 ## GL/osmesa.h: No such file or directory
 If this error occures, you are missing libraries for the cython extension compilation.
 Install the necessary libraries with